-Director of Undergraduate Studies, Professor of the Practice, Department of Global Development
+Director of Undergraduate Studies, Associate Professor of the Practice, Department of Global Development

 Beyond analyzing existing secondary data, Dr. Giroux has also co-led several large-scale data collection efforts, including a nationally representative survey on fertility and schooling in Cameroon from 2010-2014.
 She is currently working on a project tracking 5,000 young adults in Yaoundé, Cameroon, as they exit the school system and enter the labor market and adulthood.
 In addition to understanding this transition, she collaborates with national policymakers and a local NGO to develop and pilot innovative human capital building programs that can foster greater resilience and success among these young adults.